cilium/cilium/Documentation/helm-values.rst

      - Cilium agent update strategy
      - object
      - ``{"rollingUpdate":{"maxUnavailable":2},"type":"RollingUpdate"}``
+   * - :spelling:ignore:`upgradeCompatibility`
+     - upgradeCompatibility helps users upgrading to ensure that the configMap for Cilium will not change critical values to ensure continued operation This flag is not required for new installations.
+For example: '1.7', '1.8', '1.9'
+     - string
+     - ``nil``
    * - :spelling:ignore:`vtep.cidr`
      - A space separated list of VTEP device CIDRs, for example "1.1.1.0/24 1.1.2.0/24"
      - string